dcramer/wp-lifestream/readme.txt

 * Localization ready!
 * Daily digest available to summarize your activities.

+== Localization ==

+Current the addon is localized in the default language of English, as well as the following languages.
+If you wish to submit a localization please send it to dcramer@gmail.com.

+* Chinese (Simplified)
+* Japanese

 == Credits ==

 Created and mainted by David Cramer ([mail](mailto:dcramer@gmail.com), [website](http://www.davidcramer.net)).